-What Tools Should Be in My Martech Stack?
+What Tools And Tech Should Make Up Your Martech Stack?

 Let’s get real.
 Every marketer on the planet is overwhelmed by the number and variety of marketing technology tools available today.

 What are the best automation platforms?
 How smart are your prescriptive analytics?
 Are you using the right technology to increase the impact of your organization’s social media campaigns?
 Did you know AI can already do that too?

 You’ve probably heard of the infamous Martech 5000 Supergraphic – which represents the thousands of marketing technology companies out there, each contributing one or more martech tools to the landscape.

 And that was last year.
 Guaranteed, there are hundreds more today.